dre4ft/ObscuraScan/README.md

 ---

 ## 🌟 Disclaimer
-ObscuraScan is intended for educational and ethical purposes only.
-Unauthorized use on networks without explicit permission is prohibited.
+ObscuraScan is intended for ethical and educational purposes only.
+Unauthorized use on networks without explicit permission is strictly prohibited.